matty-plumski/SNAP_decisions/content/authors/MarkusLuczak-Roesch/_index.md

 - Researchers
 ---

-Wanting Jiao is a scientist in the Ferrier Research Institute.
-Wanting is a computational biochemist with a research interest in how enzymes work.
-Originally trained as a chemistry undergraduate, she embarked on researching proteins and enzymes using computational methods during her Ph.D. study.
-Her current research interest is studying enzyme catalysis and allosteric regulation mechanisms using a range of computational techniques including molecular dynamics simulations, QM/MM calculations, ligand docking, virtual screening, and homology modelling.
+Brendan is a lecturer in computational mathematics and statistics.
+His current research is concerned with the mathematical modelling and analysis of inertial migration of particles in microfluidic devices.
+This work combines a broad range of techniques and methodologies from applied mathematics, numerical methods and dynamical systems.
+His other published work includes studies of sparse grid methods, fault tolerant algorithms for high performance computing and iterated function systems.